 Crockpot Corned Beef Brisket Recipe

-This is an easy crock pot corned beef and cabbage recipe that you basically throw in and is done 8 hours later!
+You basically throw everything in and is done 8 hours later!
 Just add one more hour if you are forgetful and you have to cook it from rock solid.
-That is right, we have directions above on how to cook frozen corned beef in Crock Pot here too!
+That is right, we have directions above on how to cook it from frozen too!

 How Long to Cook Slow Cooker Corned Beef Brisket